mkollada/topic-modeling/README.md

 - `--max_files` (int): Maximum number of files to process.
 Default is None (process all files).
 - `--num_words` (int): Number of words per topic to save in the CSV.
 Default is 10.
 - `--output_directory` (str): Directory to save output CSV files.
 Default is "outputs".
+- `--cache_file` (str): Path to the cache file to save/load processed text data.
+Default is None.

 ## Output